Sam-Dragon/kafka-producer/kafka.md

 - The one who consumes an event from broker(s) produced by producer
 - It can consume latest message or all messages from beginning
-- Messages in single partition is read in order but order b/w partitions is not guaranteed<br><br>
+- Messages in single partition is read in order but order b/w partitions is not guaranteed
+- It can listen to multiple messages/event from same topic <br><br>

   > Deserialization problem
     - If producer produces data in some format whereas consumer expects in different format data